 LITA (Life Is Torturing Awesome) stands for controversial and vibrant expressiveness.

-Using anthropological, philosophical and psychological approaches, and collage and painting as her mediums, LITA reviews standard and conventional ideas.
-She builds her practice on interconnected phenomena: conceptualization of the common matter of being, consumption, digestion and transformation.
+I build my work on interconnected phenomena: conceptualization of the common matter of being, consumption, digestion and transformation.

 For commissions and weird inquiries dare to contact via: